cncf/glossary/content/en/contribute/_index.md

 ## Work on an existing issue {#work-on-an-existing-issue}

-Go to the [Glossary GitHub repo issues](https://github.com/cncf/glossary/issues) where you will find a list of available issues.
+Go to the [Glossary GitHub repo issues](https://github.com/cncf/glossary/issues) to find a list of available issues.
 You can use labels (e.g., English language, help needed, good first issue) to filter out issues.

 ![Issue and labels](/images/how-to/issue-and-labels.png)